ELF-Lab/ParserTools/csv2fst/README.md

 You will need to open a new terminal, after you're done with installation in order to activate the `$GTCORE` variable.

 ## Building an FST
 The FST is built using a Makefile.
-Before building, there are two variables within the Makefile which must be set to point to the right directory locations:
+Before building, there are three variables within the Makefile which must be set to point to the right directory locations:
 - `MORPHOLOGYSRCDIR` must point to a directory that contains most of the morphological information needed to build the FST.
 The example directory (for Border Lakes Ojibwe) is [OjibweMorph](https://github.com/ELF-Lab/OjibweMorph/tree/dev).
-- `LEMMAS_DIR` must point to a directory that contains CSVs listing all the lemmas that will be used to build the FST (as well as files for running YAML tests).
+- `LEMMAS_DIR` must point to a directory that contains CSVs listing all the lemmas that will be used to build the FST.
 An example directory (for Border Lakes Ojibwe) is [OjibweLexicon/OPD](https://github.com/ELF-Lab/OjibweLexicon/tree/main/OPD).
      This variable can also be set to a list of directories (each containing CSVs to be used), separated by a comma.
+- `SPREADHSEETS_FOR_YAML_DIR` must point to a directory which contains CSVs for running the YAML tests.
+An example directory (for Border Lakes Ojibwe) is [OjibweLexicon/OPD/for_yaml](https://github.com/ELF-Lab/OjibweLexicon/tree/main/OPD/for_yaml).

 You should go into the Makefile and edit the values of these variables so that the correct directory is specified.
 Once complete, you can run `make all` (or just `make`) to build the FST (e.g., `ojibwe.fomabin`).
 This will create a directory `generated` which contains the FST, lexc files and XFST rules.

 Alternatively, rather than editing the Makefile contents, you can just specify the directory paths when you call `make all`.
 For example:
 ```
-make all MORPHOLOGYSRCDIR=~/Documents/OjibweMorph LEMMAS_DIR=~/Documents/OjibweLexicon/OPD
+make all MORPHOLOGYSRCDIR=~/Documents/OjibweMorph LEMMAS_DIR=~/Documents/OjibweLexicon/OPD SPREADHSEETS_FOR_YAML_DIR=~/Documents/OjibweLexicon/OPD/for_yaml
 ```

 ## Running YAML tests